What is Mutual Divorce and How Does it Work?

 Essential Legal Requirements:

-• Minimum Marriage Duration: Must be married for at least 1 year
+• Minimum Marriage Duration: Must be married for at least 1 year but with the perimission of court and in exceptional case, this minimum time duration can be exempted.

 • Mutual Consent: Both spouses must agree to divorce voluntarily